-Once you completed the steps, soon your device will be moved to the RS_PRERELEASE branch for the next version of Windows 10 (Redstone 4), which is expected to roll out in spring 2018.
+Once you completed the steps, soon your device will be moved to the RS_PRERELEASE branch for the next version of Windows 10 (Redstone 5), which is expected to roll out in fall 2018.

-Initially, builds available in the RS_PRERELEASE and RS3_RELEASE will look almost identical, but using the RS_RELEASE branch you’ll start getting build-in apps updates from the Store, and eventually the build number will jump ahead and things will diverge.
+Initially, builds available in the RS_PRERELEASE and RS4_RELEASE will look almost identical, but using the RS_RELEASE branch you’ll start getting built-in apps updates from the Store, and eventually the build number will jump ahead and things will diverge.
 Microsoft also warns you’ll need to reinstall Windows 10 if you want to go back to get regular Fast ring builds.

-If you don’t change your settings, you’ll continue to get builds for the Windows 10 Fall Creators Update as you would normally do, but they come from the RS3_RELEASE branch.
+If you don’t change your settings, you’ll continue to get builds for the Windows 10 version 1803 as you would normally do, but they come from the RS4_RELEASE branch.

-After the Windows 10 Fall Creators Update releases to everyone, the “skip ahead” option will go away, and the Fast ring will go back to receiving builds from the RS_PRERELEASE branch just like before.
+After the new version of Windows 10 releases to everyone, the “skip ahead” option will go away, and the Fast ring will go back to receiving builds from the RS_PRERELEASE branch just like before.